isavialard/TweetNaCl_binding/README.md

 Randombytes can be used to randomly generate a Key or a Nonce.

-The other programs declared in tweetnaclhl.ads are the basic components of these six main procedures.
-If you want to use these other programs in a different way than tweetnacl.c, then the pre- and post-conditions in tweetnaclhl.ads could be an hindrance.
-That could mean that what you are trying to do is unsafe, but if you want to keep trying you should consider calling directly the functions declared in the low-level binding tweetnacl_h.ads.
+The other programs declared in tweetnacl_interface.ads are the basic components of these six main procedures.
+If you want to use these other programs in a different way than tweetnacl.c, then the pre- and post-conditions in tweetnacl_interface.ads could be an hindrance.
+That could mean that what you are trying to do is unsafe, but if you want to keep trying you should consider calling directly the functions declared in the low-level binding tweetnacl_binding.ads.

 ### Ghost functions